Carl6478/Vibe-Coding-Demo/README.md

 # Reception App

-Modern reception and check-in software built with Flutter, Riverpod, and Supabase.
+Modern reception and check-in software built with Flutter, and Supabase.

 This project is a lightweight front-desk system for managing people, check-ins, activity logs, and CSV-based roster imports across desktop and web.
 It is designed to feel fast, simple, and operational from day one.